 - And much more

-- Lainie couldn’t find the article she referred to in the podcast about Third Culture Kids, but this book was recently recommended to her
+- Lainie couldn’t find the article she referred to in the podcast about Third Culture Kids, but the book Third Culture Kids* was recently recommended to her

 - Third Culture Shock (several first-person posts about being a Third Culture Kid)

 - Lainie and Miro’s Reading List and Links to Travel and Unschooling Resources